Rooted and Rising Silent Meditation Retreat:

 -

-Yes, it will just start later in the day and end right before you head to bed, ot perhaps a bit past your typical bedtime :).
+Yes, it will just start later in the day and end right before you head to bed, or perhaps a bit past your typical bedtime :).
 We would love to have you join us!
+Please see the first page of the approximate schedule for more details, and feel free to reach out to us with any questions: onemomentretreat@gmail.com

 -

-If you cancel your registration more than two weeks before the retreat begins, meaning prior to December 28, 2025, you will be refunded your full registration fee minus a $5 administrative fee.
+If you cancel your registration more than one month before the retreat begins, meaning prior to June 15, you will be refunded your full registration fee minus a $25 administrative fee.

 Less than two weeks prior to the retreat, we will not be able to provide refunds since we will likely not be able to fill your spot.